top of page

 What a waste of time!

-My Genealogy Research Tips Pinterest Board
+Pinterest screen capture of My Favorite Genealogy Research Tips

 By contrast, Pinterest is bookmarking at its best.
 Whenever you find a website, record, or resource on the internet, you can save it to one of your organized Pinterest boards.
 Then, when you're ready to view your saved items, you can access a visual board to trigger your memories without having to click through to the article unless it is what you want.